 3. What Our Cookies Do

 Analytics Cookies measure and analyse how customers use our website.
-They track visitor numbers and things like the number of pages visited and the order visited, and time spent.
+They provide statistical information on site usage such as visitor numbers and things like the number of pages visited and the order visited, and time spent.
 We use this information to improve the experience for all customers.

 4. Are cookies safe?